-Broad Brimmed Hat
+- □ Broad Brimmed Hat

-Water bottle 1 LTR (minimum)
+- □ Water bottle 1 LTR (minimum)

-Two Pairs of Shoes
+- □ Two Pairs of Shoes

 - An old pair for aquatics (these will get wet!)

 - A comfortable pair for around the Centre and at campsites

-Four sets of underwear
+- $\hfill\square$ Four sets of underwear

-Four sets of socks
+- $\hfill\square$ Four sets of socks

-Two pairs of shorts Three T-shirts
+- $\hfill\square$ Two pairs of shorts

+- $\hfill\square$ Long sleeved shirt

+- □ Three T-shirts

-Bathers/ Board Shorts Track Pants
+- □ Bathers/ Board Shorts

+- □ Track Pants

-Two Jumpers
+- □ Two Jumpers

-Thermals, Top and Bottom (polypro or wool)
+- □ Thermals, Top and Bottom (polypro or wool)

-2x Towel
+- □ 2x Towel

-Sunburn Cream, Lip Balm
+- □ Sunburn Cream, Lip Balm

-Sumsum cream, Elp Builli

-At night
+At night...

-Small, compact torch with spare batteries (head torches are very useful)

-A compact, warm sleeping bag (bring extra blankets if you don't think yours is warm enough)
+- □ Small, compact torch with spare batteries (head torches are very useful) - □ A compact, warm sleeping bag (bring extra blankets if you don't think yours is warm enough) - □ Beanie - □ Insect repellent (Tropical Strength Rid / Aeroguard) - □ Pillow & Pillowcase

-Beanie

-Insect repellent (Tropical Strength Rid / Aeroguard)

-Pillow & Pillowcase

-Οu expedition
+Out on expedition...

-Waterproof jacket - This can be borrowed from Scotts Creek

-Knife, Fork, Spoon (metal is best)

-Bowl and Cup (plastic or enamel)

-Tea Towel x 2

-2 plastic shopping bags/ large zip lock bags for rubbish

-Personal First Aid Kit (see Notes)

-Warm polar fleece or woolen jumper Tailetries (Teethbrush, teethpasts, deederant)

-Toiletries (Toothbrush, toothpaste, deodorant) FOOD!!!!
-And receipts for fresh fruit and vegetables

-nal first aid kit includes Band-Aids, adhesive tape, insect repellent, triangular bandage, and roller bandage.
-Personal medication can be d and administered by the students (asthma puffer), or by the staff (antibiotics), this is at the parent's discretion and should be noted or
+- □ Waterproof jacket This can be borrowed from Scotts Creek - □ Knife, Fork, Spoon (metal is best) - □ Bowl and Cup (plastic or enamel) - □ Tea Towel x 2 - □ 2 plastic shopping bags/ large zip lock bags for rubbish - □ Personal First Aid Kit (see Notes) - □ Warm polar fleece or woolen jumper - □ Toiletries (Toothbrush, toothpaste, deodorant) - □ FOOD!!!!
+And remember to order fresh fruit and vegetables via the form! - Personal first aid kit includes Band-Aids, adhesive tape, insect repellent, triangular bandage, and roller bandage.
+Personal medication can be carried and administered by the students (asthma puffer), or by the staff (antibiotics), this is at the parent's discretion and should be noted on the consent form.

-nsent form.

-Ite e encourage you to bring
+Items we encourage you to bring...

-ishing Gear
+- ✓ Fishing Gear

-Camera Camera
+- ✓ Camera

-✓ B Book
+- ✓ Book